 This recipe is pretty simple so there aren’t a lot of ways to vary it but here are a few suggestions for you:

 - Don’t have honey?
 Use brown sugar or another sweetener like agave syrup, maple syrup, or coconut sugar.

-- Make this recipe vegan by omitting the butter, adding more olive oil, and using a vegan sweetener.
+- Make this recipe vegan and dairy-free by omitting the butter, adding more olive oil, and using a vegan sweetener.

 - Chili powder not your thing?
 Leave it out, or use paprika, smoked paprika, cumin, or another spice of your choice.
-Cinnamon, ginger, or nutmeg would be great, too.
+Cinnamon, ginger, or nutmeg are great, too.
 I love these crockpot carrots with cinnamon glaze.
 Or try herbs like thyme, basil, or parsley.

-Reheat: Gently reheat on the stove or in the microwave oven when ready to serve.
-Perfect for holiday dinners to avoid the last minute rush.
-You could also put the cooked carrots in a slow cooker to reheat if you want to free up the stove.
+Gently reheat on the stove or in the microwave oven when ready to serve.
+Honey glazed carrots are perfect for holiday dinners.
+The carrots can be reheated in a slow cooker if you want to free up the stove.

 Like I said, I have a plethora of carrot recipes for you.
 Here’s just a few of my favorites: